Tessa Strickland MA CANTAB, BWY, MA CPP, UKCP Accred.

 15 Hollybush Row

 I was first attracted to psychotherapy as a young mother, over twenty-five years ago.
 I had no idea what to expect, but I knew that I needed someone to help me make sense of my inner landscape.
 It worked.
-Since then, psychotherapy has become integral to my way of life, helping me to understand myself and my family better; relate to others with greater insight; and develop my creativity.
+Since then, psychotherapy has become integral to my way of life, helping me to understand myself and my family better; relate to others with greater insight; and express my creativity.

 After several years in Jungian Psychoanalysis, I trained in Core Process Psychotherapy at the Karuna Institute in Devon.
 This is a mindfulness-based model which combines the insights of the Buddhist tradition with the perspectives of western pyschotherapy, bringing attention to the wisdom of the body and the relationship between body, speech and mind.
 It is a multi-layered form of psychotherapy and it can help people in many kinds of situations, throughout life.

 I invite you to an initial interview, giving you the opportunity to meet me in person, ask questions and decide whether you feel comfortable about working with me.
-If we decide to work together, we then meet once a week for a one-hour session.
+If we agree to work together, we then meet once a week for a one-hour session.
 We work at your pace, exploring whatever thoughts, feelings and sensations arise.
 Sometimes, this can involve working with art, dream material or writing.
 Together, we find out how you can understand and express more of yourself and live in a more fulfilling and meaningful way.

 Training, qualifications & experience

 I am a graduate of Cambridge University (M.A.
 Classics) and of The Karuna Institute, Devon.
 A member of UKCP, I practise under its ethical guidelines.
 Major influences on my work include C. G. Jung, Marion Woodman, D.W.
 Winnicott and Zen teacher D. T. Suzuki.
-I addition to practising as a psychotherapist, I am a professional writer and publishing consultant.
+I addition to practising as a psychotherapist, I am a professional writer.
 I place a high value on the transformative power of the creative arts, especially music, poetry and literary fiction and I'm interested in how each of us finds our own way to fulfil our potential, both as individuals and in relationship.

 Accredited register membership